melkes/Sillystringz-Factory-MVC/README.md

 ## Known Bugs
 * 'Delete' view for Engineers is not displaying or functioning as intended.
-* Machine detail view is not displaying as intended.
+* 'Edit' view for Engineers is not displaying or functioning as intended.
 * Project is missing some view content needed to make it complete.
 Migrations may need to be updated.